 If it is a free plugin, then you can easily switch to a different one.
 However, if it is a paid or custom plugin, then you may want to get it fixed.

-For some issues, developers may not be able to find the bug and fix without access to your website.
+For some issues, developers may not be able to find the bug and fix it without access to your website.

-What is Admin Access for a WordPress Website?
+What Is Admin Access for a WordPress Website?

 Giving access to the administrator user role for your WordPress website should make anyone feel uncomfortable.

 That’s because a user with the administrator user role has full access to everything on your website.
 They can install plugins or themes, modify code, update the WordPress database, or even delete user accounts.